MrMelbert/MapleStationCode/jollystation_modules/README.md

 // NON-MODULE CHANGE END
 ```

 - What DOES matter: The formatting of the first part of the comment!
-The comment MUST start with `// NON-MODULE`, space included, exact number of forward slashes.
+The comment MUST start with `// NON-MODULE`, space included, exact number of forward slashes, capitalized.
 - What doesnt matter: what follows above. `// NON-MODULE CHANGE`, `// NON-MODULE CHANGE START`, `// NON-MODULE CHANGES`, `// NON-MODULE CHANGE: I did stuff`
 ## ...custom things to vendors: